lmiller1990/design-pattenrns-for-vuejs/EVENTS.md

 Defensive programming; failing loudly is good.
 \end{center}

-Since `submitValidator` is just a plain old JavaScript function, and a pure one at that, it's output is solely dependant on it's inputs.
+`submitValidator` is just a plain old JavaScript function.
+It's also a pure function - it's output is solely dependant on it's inputs.
 This means writing tests is trivial:

 ```js
 describe('submitValidator', () => {